ethannicholas/Frost/docs/index.md

-The Panda Programming Language
+The Frost Programming Language
 ==============================

-Panda is a high-level, general-purpose multiparadigm programming language with support for:
+Frost is a high-level, general-purpose multiparadigm programming language with support for:

 * First-class immutable objects and value types
 * First-class functions and closures